 Ask your account team to approve and create your SSO domain.
-The SSO domain can be configured for multiple email domains associated with the members in your Cloudflare account.
+An SSO domain is the email domain associated with the members in your Cloudflare account.
 For example, if your SSO domain is configured for emails ending in

 @test.com would not see the Log in with SSO option and would have to enter their username and password.

-Set the toggle value to Enabled.
-This action can only be performed by Account Super Administrators.
+In the Cloudflare dashboard SSO card, set your email domain to Enabled.
+This action can only be performed by Super Administrators.

 Do not log out or close your browser window.
 Instead, open a different browser or an incognito window.

-If you can log in successfully, you have successfully set up your SSO application.
+If you can log in successfully, you have successfully set up your dashboard SSO application.